 VEPM predicts real-world 'average-speed' emission factors.
 These emission factors are intended to represent typical emissions at a defined 'average-speed' for typical conditions (e.g. typical driving behaviour and typical levels of congestion for the defined average speed).
-So, for example, at low speeds less than 30km/h, VEPM will estimate emissions for a vehicle operating in typical 30 km/h urban driving conditions, which include a significant amount of stop - start driving.
+So, for example, at speeds less than 30km/h, VEPM emission factors will include the effects of a significant amount of stop - start driving.
+Conversely, at higher average speeds VEPM emission factors will be based on steadier speeds (for example, to achieve an average trip speed of 100 km/h it is necessary to be travelling at a high speed for most of the trip).